scumjr/headless-fde/README.md

 ## Remote unlock

-Connection to the Dropbear SSH server (*#2*) using the same SSH private key than the one used during the install and the `unlock` command unlocks the disk.
+Connection to the Dropbear SSH server (*#2*) using the same SSH private key than the one used during the installation and the `unlock` command unlocks the disk.

     $ ssh -o UserKnownHostsFile=/dev/null -o FingerprintHash=md5 -i ./conf/id_rsa root@172.16.111.13
     The authenticity of host '172.16.111.13 (172.16.111.13)' can't be established.